kirin-team/kirin/contributing/core/building.md

 # Building

-You can build Glimpse, including all type definitions and packages, with:
+You can build Kirin, including all type definitions and packages, with:

 ```bash
 pnpm build